SparrowMike/Keyboard_3D_Printing_Guide/README.md

 ## Introduction
 This repository aims to provide 3D printing enthusiasts with detailed information on the best printing technologies and materials for creating custom keyboard components.
 Whether you're a beginner or an experienced maker, you'll find valuable insights and practical tips here.

+### 3D Printing Basics
+3D printing, also known as additive manufacturing, is a process of creating three-dimensional objects from a digital file.
+Here are the main types of 3D printing technologies:

+- **FDM (Fused Deposition Modeling):** Works by melting and extruding thermoplastic filament, which a nozzle deposits layer by layer to build up the model.
+It's the most common and cost-effective method.
+- **SLA (Stereolithography):** Uses a laser to cure liquid resin into solid plastic in a process called photopolymerization.
+It produces high-resolution parts with a smooth finish.
+- **SLS (Selective Laser Sintering):** Uses a laser to sinter powdered nylon into solid structures.
+It’s known for creating strong and durable parts.
+- **MJF (Multi Jet Fusion):** Uses a printing head to apply fusing agents to a bed of nylon powder, which are then fused by heating elements.
+This produces highly detailed and strong parts.

 ## Table of Contents
 1. [3D Printing Technologies and Materials Suitability Table](#3d-printing-technologies-and-materials-suitability-table)
 2. [Overall Suitability Summary](#overall-suitability-summary)